datamate-rethink-it/seamate/README.md

 ## Installation
 Before proceeding with the installation, we recommend backing up the Seahub folder in the current Seafile Server folder ~/seafile-server-latest/.

-Pleas also check the compatability list below.
+Please also check the compatability list below.

 ### FTP
 1. Download the right branch for your seafile version from GitHub.
 Branches are named x.x_x.x.x_x86-64 (the first 'x.x' is the version of the Seamate, the x.x.x indicates the seafile version)